5 Effective Strategies to Quickly Raise Money With Crowdfunding

 - Description.
 Your crowdfunding description, as well as its length, plays a huge role in increasing your campaign’s visibility on search engines.
 With that said, your copy should not only add value but also be concise enough to keep donors engaged.

 The key is to create a page that’s easy to find and persuades donors to learn more.
-When your crowdfunding page is easy to find, more donors a likely to encounter your cause and contribute.
+When your crowdfunding page is easy to find, more donors are likely to encounter your cause and contribute.

 Takeaway: Optimize your crowdfunding page to help donors find your campaign so that you can raise more money for your cause.